merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 Use all lowercase if possible.
 (Exception: TerrificJS uses upper case for its namespace `T` and class names `T.Module.Example`)

-If you want to use uppercase letters (e.g. for component folders), keep care of case sensitive filesystems and use handlebars helpers with *exact* file and folder names.
+All files must be lowercase.
+It's allowed to use uppercase letters for component folders, keep care of case sensitive filesystems and use handlebars helpers with the *exact* folder name.

     {{component name='NavMain'}}

-... looks for a template in the folder `NavMain`.
+... looks for a template `navmain.<%= options.viewExt %>` in the folder `NavMain`.

 Note that uppercase letters in component names are represented in CSS with dashes.